Bellevue 2044 - Housing

 affordable housing is possible

-by Barbara Carey, over 1 year ago
+by Barbara Carey, about 2 years ago

 We have recently moved from a downtown apartment near the park to Silver Glen off of BelRed road - a co-operative community for those over 55 - independent living.